 Adrenal Glands and Allergies- The Connection

 Have you noticed that your allergies have worsened over the years?
 Maybe you did not have allergies as a kid but now you dread Spring due to the influx of the common allergens in the air.
-This is due to poor stress management, or adrenal fatigue.
+This can be due to poor adaptation to stress, or adrenal fatigue.

 You may have heard stress impacts the immune system.
 Your adrenal glands, or “stress glands,” play an important role in allergic reactions.
 Cortisol is your body’s main stress hormone and is a strong anti-inflammatory.
 When the adrenal glands are exhausted (due to chronic stress), they no longer make adequate amounts of cortisol.
 When there is not enough cortisol, your body has a difficult time counteracting inflammation associated with allergic reactions.
 This results in a more robust reaction to common allergens, such as pollen, grasses, dust, and mold.

 Supporting the adrenal glands in addition to identifying and eliminating food sensitivities will result in less environmental allergies…and bonus, more energy!

 Here are some ways to support your adrenal glands (and thus your immune system):

 - Sleep in a completely dark room.

 - Go to bed and wake at the same time every night and morning, even weekends.
 After all, your adrenal glands thrive on routine!

 Assess your environment for visual and auditory over-stimulation.
 Establish boundaries for screen-time, such as turning the tv and computer off an hour before bed.
 Avoid bright lights in the evening, which can suppress melatonin production.
 Also consider ending relationships that do not serve you or fulfill you.
 Work with your stress and find a way to process it effectively.
 Meditation and deep breathing can do wonders!